25–26 May 2026 | Winnipeg, Canada

 Sharan Kaur, Principal, Navigator Ltd.

-Megan Dussault, Program Manager, Public Information, City of Ottawa
+Megan Dussault, Program Manager, Public Affairs, City of Ottawa

 When crises unfold in a fragmented media environment, narrative control is no longer linear or predictable.
 This session examines how communicators manage media and narrative control in real time—fighting disinformation as it spreads, responding to social media escalation, and working with journalists under intense pressure.
 It focuses on making smart decisions when creators, influencers, employees, and critics are all shaping the story at once, including how to correct false information without amplifying it, monitor and respond to viral content, and maintain message discipline when speed, scrutiny, and uncertainty collide.